chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 To restore backed-up data of the Chef Automate High Availability (HA) using External Object Storage, follow the steps given below:

-- Check the status of Automate HA Cluster from the bastion nodes by executing the `chef-automate status` command.
+- Check the status of the Automate HA Cluster from the Bastion nodes by executing the `chef-automate status` command.

-- For S3, execute the following command from bastion to restore `chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight --s3-access-key "Access_Key" --s3-secret-key "Secret_Key"`.
+- For S3, execute the following command from the Bastion to restore `chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight --s3-access-key "Access_Key" --s3-secret-key "Secret_Key"`.

-- For GCS, execute the following command from bastion to restore `chef-automate backup restore gs://bucket_name/path/to/backups/BACKUP_ID --gcs-credentials-path "path/to/googleServiceAccount.json/file"`.
+- For GCS, execute the following command from the Bastion to restore `chef-automate backup restore gs://bucket_name/path/to/backups/BACKUP_ID --gcs-credentials-path "path/to/googleServiceAccount.json/file"`.

-- In case of Airgapped Environment, Execute this restore command from bastion `chef-automate backup restore <object-storage-bucket-path>/backups/BACKUP_ID --skip-preflight --airgap-bundle </path/to/bundle>`.
+- In the case of Airgapped Environment, Execute this restore command from the Bastion `chef-automate backup restore <object-storage-bucket-path>/backups/BACKUP_ID --skip-preflight --airgap-bundle </path/to/bundle>`.

 {{< note >}}